firemodels/bot/Bundlebot/README.md

 ### Bundling Steps

 > [!CAUTION]
 > Bundle scripts erase and clone fresh copies of the fds and smv repos.
 These scripts should not be run in repos where daily work is performed.
-At NIST, Linux and OSX bundles are built in the firebot user account in the directory Firemodels_bundle/bot/Bundlebot/build on the host Linux host blaze.
+At NIST, Linux and OSX bundles are built in the firebot user account in the directory Firemodels_bundle/bot/Bundlebot/build on the Linux host blaze.

 1. **Build the FDS manuals.** Run the script `BUILD_fds_manuals.sh` in the firebot account.
 This script runs firebot using revisions and tags defined in `BUNDLE_config.sh` and takes about 7 hours to complete.
 Note, tags are only created in the local fds and smv repos.
 They are not pushed up to GitHub.
 So a tag does not need to be undone if errors are discovered that require more commits, .
-Tagging may be performed after the bundles are published.
-The FDS manuals are uploaded to a github release where the bundle scripts can access them.
+New tags may be pushed up to github after the bundles are published.
+FDS manuals built in this step are uploaded to a github release where the bundle generating scripts can access them.
    1. switch to the firebot account (type: `sudo su - firebot`)
    2. `cd Firemodels_bundle/bot/Bundlebot/build`
    3. Update the bot repo.
    4. `nohup ./BUILD_fds_manuals.sh option`
       where `option` is release or test

 2. **Build the smokeview manuals.** Smokeview manuals are built similarly to the FDS manuals.
 This script runs smokebot using revisions and tags defined in BUNDLE_config.sh.
-The smokeview manuals are uploaded to a github release where the bundle scripts can access them.
+Smokeview manuals built in this step are uploaded to a github release where the bundle generating scripts can access them.
    1. switch to the smokebot account if not already there (type: `sudo su - smokebot`) .
    2. `cd Firemodels_bundle/bot/Bundlebot/build`
    3. Update the bot repo.
    4. `nohup ./BUILD_smv_manuals.sh option`
       where `option` is release or test.

 3. **Build the bundle.**  After the FDS and smokeview manuals are built, run the script `BUILD_bundle.sh option`  in the firebot account (type: `sudo su - firebot` to switch accounts).
 Note, use the same option (release or test) as was used when building the FDS and smokeview manuals.
-Note, the OSX bundle generating script obtains the manuals built on the Linux computer.
-The manuals do not need to be rebuilt on the Mac.
-The bundle script uploads the bundle to https://github.com/firemodels/fds/releases when option=release .
-The bundle is uploaded to https://github.com/firemodels/test_bundles/releases/ when option=test so that it can be tested before being made generally available.
+The bundle generating script uploads the bundle to https://github.com/firemodels/fds/releases when option=release and to https://github.com/firemodels/test_bundles/releases/ when option=test .
 To build a Windows bundle run the script `BUILD_bundle.bat opton` on a Windows PC.
    1. switch to the firebot account if not already there (type: `sudo su - firebot`)
    2. `cd Firemodels_bundle/bot/Bundlebot/build`
    3. Update the bot repo.